hwkim1127/simple_native_image_compress/README.md

 ## Default values

 - Default value for width and/or height is `1024 px`
-- Default value for Jpeg quality is `80` (For webP Quality does nothing)
+- Default value for Jpeg/AVIF quality is `80` (For webP Quality does nothing)
 - Default value for samplingFilter is `FilterType.Triangle`
+- Default value for AVIF speed is `10`

 [1]: <https://github.com/fzyzcjy/flutter_rust_bridge> "flutter rust bridge github"
 [2]: <https://github.com/image-rs/image> "rust image crate github"